api3dao/contracts/docs/glossary.md

 ## Third-party oracles

-A middlemen that calls an API operated by an [API provider](#api-provider) and provides a downstream oracle service.
+A middleman that calls an API operated by an [API provider](#api-provider) and provides a downstream oracle service.
 In other words, an oracle that is not a [first-party oracle](#first-party-oracles).

 ## Update parameters